-If a user is assigned with multiple tasks, an overview of these tasks is displayed on the left in the overview screen (Figure 5).
+If a user is assigned with multiple tasks, an overview of these tasks is displayed on the left in the overview screen (Error!
+Reference source not found.).
 If the user is assigned only one task, this selection is hidden.
-If the user has more tasks, she/he should select the right tab according to each role.
+If the user has more tasks, she/ he should select the right tab according to each role.

-Figure 5: Assignment panel
+Figure 5 | Assignment Panel

-A list of available Modules and a list of Labels is shown (Figure 6).
+A list of available Modules and a list of Labels is shown (Error!
+Reference source not found.).
 Select the appropriate module from the overview page either by clicking on the name of the module, or by clicking on the numbers on the right, which only loads the questions from the module that are in the state as described in the header row.
 Selecting 'Constants' (i.e. reoccurring elements) will open a list of texts that need to be translated only once but are reused throughout the questionnaire.
 Opening 'Answers' will allow the user to translate reusable response options.

-Figure 6: Translation overview table, showing module, constant and answer links (left) and specific status links (right)
+Figure 6 | Translation overview table, showing module, constant and answer links (left) and specific status links (right)